The Ultimate Taiwan Travel Guide

 Summers tend to be crowded with tourists, especially in the top cities, and the weather can be very hot and humid, with occasional typhoons.
 Airplane tickets during the summer are the cheapest because it’s incredibly hot and humid — and no one really wants to be outside.

-While winters in Taiwan are relatively mild, plane ticket prices can be quite high from December to February, mainly due to preparations for the Chinese New Year holidays, which typically fall in January or February, depending on the Lunar Calendar.
+While winters in Taiwan are relatively mild, plane ticket prices can be extremely high from December to February, mainly due to preparations for the New Year and Chinese New Year holidays, which typically fall in January or February, depending on the Lunar Calendar.

 Fall Packing List